FuriousGeorge19/never_search_alone/Never_Search_Alone_Outline.md

 		- Ask them to help you build a target list of companies that align to your Mnookin Two-Pager and your Candidate-Market Fit.
 		  <br>
 - **Target Companies**
-	- <font color="#f79646">Create a list of target companies that align with what you’re looking for</font>
+	- <span style="color:#AA4A44">Create a list of target companies that align with what you’re looking for</span>
 	- Use the process above to add (and subtract) companies to that list

 	  <br>